 - Time (Duration): 35 to 60 minutes per day.
 If you are unable to tolerate long, continuous activities, consider intermittent bouts of 10 minutes duration accumulated throughout the day.

 - Type: Select aerobic exercises from above.
-Perform resistance-training and progress as tolerated (ACSM)
+Perform resistance-training and progress as tolerated (ACSM).

 The guidelines for resistance training in people with diagnosed and/or medically-managed thyroid dysfunction may be similar to those of the apparently healthy population.
 However, you should be prepared to adjust exercises as necessary to address specific other health problems and/or physical limitations:

-- Frequency: Resistance training for each major muscle group 2 to 3 days per week with at least 48 hours separating the training sessions for the same muscle group.
+- Frequency: Resistance training for each major muscle group 2 to 3 days per week with at least 48 hours separating the training sessions for the same muscle group. *If you are working with a personal trainer, you may be able to do 2-3 full body workouts a week.

 - Intensity (sets and repetitions): Train each muscle group for a total of 2 to 4 sets with a range of 8 to 12 repetitions per set with a rest interval of 2 to 3 minutes.